11:20:04 pm on 9/6/10

 DIY ECG Trial 1

 I’ve succeeded in building my own electrocardiograph (ECG) to record the electrical activity of my own heart!
-Briefly, I built a micropotential amplifier using an op-amp and attached it to makeshift electrodes on my chest (pennies and shampoo lol), fed the amplified signal into my sound card, and recorded it as a WAV.
-The signal is INCREDIBLY noisy though.
+Briefly, I built a micropotential amplifier using an op-amp and attached it to makeshift electrodes on my chest (pennies and shampoo), fed the amplified signal into my sound card, and recorded it as a WAV.
+The signal is very noisy though.
 I was able to do a great job at removing this noise using band/frequency filters in GoldWave (audio editing software designed to handle WAV files).
 I band-blocked 50-70 Hz (which removed the oscillations from the 60 Hz AC lines running around my apartment).
 I then wrote the Python code (at the bottom of this entry) to load this WAV file as a single list of numbers (voltage potentials).
-I performed a data condensation algorithm (converting 100 points of raw WAV data into a single, averaged point, lessening my processing load by 100x), followed by two consecutative moving window averages (20-point window, performed on the condensed data).
-The result was a voltage reading that had most of the random interference oscillations removed and, behold, a BEAUTIFUL ECG signal!!!
+I performed a data condensation algorithm (converting 100 points of raw WAV data into a single, averaged point, lessening my processing load by 100x), followed by two consecutive moving window averages (20-point window, performed on the condensed data).
+The result was a voltage reading that had most of the noise removed and a beautiful ECG signal emerged!
 I also tossed in some code to determine the peak of the R wave, label it (yellow dot), and use the inverse R-R time distance to calculate heart rate.
-Nifty, huh?

-I swear, this is legitimate data that I recorded myself tonight!
 This is my actual ECC signal as record by a circuit similar to the one in the previous entry, recorded through my sound card, and processed with the Python script below.
-Incredible, huh?
-You can clearly see the Q, R, S, and T spikes (described in the previous couple entries)!
-I can’t wait to solder-up a prototype (it’s currently breadboarded) and try to analyze hours of data rather than just a few seconds!
+You can start to see the Q, R, S, and T components.
+I can’t wait to solder-up a prototype (it’s currently breadboarded) and try to analyze hours of data rather than just a few seconds.
 I’ll take pictures of this device soon.
-Until then, here’s some real data!

 import wave, struct, numpy, pylab, scipy